slightech/MYNT-EYE-S-SDK/docs/src/sdk/control/framerate.rst

 After the sample program finishes running with ``ESC/Q``, it will output the calculated value of the frame rate of image & IMU frequency.

-Complete code samples，please see `framerate.cc <https://github.com/slightech/MYNT-EYE-S-SDK/blob/master/samples/tutorials/control/framerate.cc>`_ .
+Complete code samples，please see `ctrl_framerate.cc <https://github.com/slightech/MYNT-EYE-S-SDK/blob/master/samples/ctrl_framerate.cc>`_ .